 Faithfull Davies had direct experience of the realities of the war.
-His son Gilbert (popularly known by his second name, Vere) was in Rev. Robert Venn Faithfull Davies, Secretary of the Society at the outbreak of the First World War.

-hospital as he wrote, after having his arm shattered on the Western Front near Loos, in Flanders.
+His son Gilbert (popularly known by his second name, Vere) was in hospital as he wrote, after having his arm shattered on the Western Front near Loos, in Flanders.
 Vere returned to the front a year later, and was killed at the age of 29 leading an attack on the German lines at Arras in April 1917.